 And even while you enjoy your rides at every theme park, have you ever tried to imagine who comes up with these theme park ideas and designs?
 Do you know anyone behind these magical places?

 Now, you are probably wondering who these park designers are.
-Maybe, you think that engineering firms are responsible for all these, or these parks are designed by theme park designers who travel the world frequently.
-Either way below is the career path to becoming a theme park engineer.
+Maybe, you think that engineering firms are responsible for all these, or these parks get designed by theme park designers who frequently travel the world.
+Either way, further, we'll career path to becoming a theme park engineer.

-If you are thinking about carrying out theme park projects, then you should know that this field has a lot to be done.
-And because there are a variety of subtasks you will need to do, be prepared to meet a ton of disciplines.
-In a nutshell, you will have to accomplish directing and designing, layout design, ride engineering, as well as waste management.
-And upon completing any of the mentioned tasks, you can be considered a theme park engineer.
-That is why you need to choose your career path wisely if you are serious about securing a theme park design job in the future after your graduation.
+If you are thinking about carrying out theme park projects, then you should know that this field has a lot to do.
+And because there are a variety of subtasks, you will need to get prepared to meet a ton of disciplines.

 Skills Required You'll Need: Innovation, artist, visualization and communication, mathematics, computer.